The Role of Dietary Cholesterol in Heart Health: Separating Fact from Fiction

 The relationship between dietary cholesterol and heart health has been a topic of concern for many years.
 It has been thought that a high intake of dietary cholesterol may lead to an increased risk of heart disease and stroke.
 But is that still true?
 Separating fact from fiction and health can help you make the best decisions when it comes to your diet.

-See also cholesterol
+See also what is hdl cholesterol

 What is Dietary Cholesterol?